You've tried to code an email template before and run into trouble.

 You can use these as is for transactional emails, marketing and promotional emails, and lifecycle emails.
 Or you can think of these as boilerplate templates for your own needs and modify accordingly to suit your use case.

 You can copy/paste the template into Mailchimp's email designer and replace the areas you want with merge tags.
-Read more in the documentation.
+Read more about using custom templates in our blog.

-Use a tool like PutsMail to quickly test sending an email to yourself.
+Use a tool like Postdrop to quickly test sending an email to yourself.
 Make sure you use the inlined version of the template.